websockets/ws/doc/ws.md

 ### new WebSocketServer(options[, callback])

 - `options` {Object}
+  - `autoPong` {Boolean} Specifies whether or not to automatically send a pong in response to a ping.
+Defaults to `true`.
   - `allowSynchronousEvents` {Boolean} Specifies whether any of the `'message'`, `'ping'`, and `'pong'` events can be emitted multiple times in the same tick.
 To improve compatibility with the WHATWG standard, the default value